Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Estimating the errors E1 and E2 for different particle distributions

 where the values of the parameters $\rho_0$, $\Delta\rho$, and $\delta$ are specified in Table~\ref{table1}.

-We arranged these profiles into a 1D distribution of $N=100$~particles with reflective boundary conditions.
+We arranged these profiles into a 1D distribution of $N=100$ particles with equal mass and distributed according to the density profile, with reflective boundary conditions.
 We used an interpolating $sinc$-kernel with exponent $n=5$ \citep{cabezon2008}, which has a shape similar to the $M_6$ spline.
-The different profiles of errors $E_1$ and $E_2$ at each point for the estimators $X_1, X_2$~are depicted in Fig.~\ref{fig:errorsfunc}.
-As we can see, $X_1$~leads to a clear improvement in the kernel normalization condition as $p$~increases.
+The different profiles of errors $E_1$ and $E_2$ at each point, for the estimators $X_1$ and $X_2$, are depicted in Fig.~\ref{fig:errorsfunc}.
+As we can see, $X_1$ leads to a clear improvement in the kernel normalization condition as $p$ increases.
 For $p\simeq 1$ the $E_1$ error becomes negligible, hence it is not shown.
-Interestingly, the estimator $X_2$~with $p=1$~(black crosses) leads to similar $E_1, E_2$~errors as $X_1$~with $p= 0.8$ in all profiles.
-The normalized error $E_2 = {\bf\vert\left<\Delta x\right>\vert}/h$~ follows a similar trend, suggesting that having a good partition of unit is not only beneficial to approach the density, but also to calculating the gradient of any magnitude of interest with ISPH.
+Interestingly, the estimator $X_2$ with $p=1$ (black crosses) leads to similar $E_1$ and $E_2$ errors as $X_1$ with $p= 0.8$ in all profiles.
+The normalized error $E_2 = {\bf\vert\left<\Delta x\right>\vert}/h$ follows a similar trend, suggesting that having a good partition of unity is not only beneficial to approaching an estimaton of the density, but also to calculate the gradient of any magnitude of interest with ISPH.